 Introduction to NCHFH

-This class will cover the basics of your homeowner journey.
-Topics include sweat-equity requirements, sweat-equity recording, expectations on the build-site, and ways to get involved in the community.
+This class will cover the basics of your homeownership journey.
+Topics include sweat equity requirements, sweat equity recording, expectations on the build site, and ways to get involved in the community.

 Understanding Your Mortgage and Escrow

 Converting from a renter to a homeowner is a big step.
 This class will break down the components of a mortgage and how it affects you and your credit.
 Your mortgage is made up of a principal payment and your escrow account.
 We will also discuss how to manage your escrow account and take advantage of potential savings each year.

 Come learn about smart practices that will help you make your mortgage payment on time.
 This class will also cover the process and consequences of foreclosure.